 It is essential you keep a daily routine if…

 - You keep on procrastinating on your most important and meaningful work.

 - You feel that your life is going directionless and you have no control over your life.
 We feel we lose control over our life when there we start losing control over our days and go wherever life takes us.

 But we are always capable of steering the direction of our life.
 This life is all yours and you are its master.
 You decide its fate.
 And creating a daily routine where ‘you’ set where you want to go is the first step towards receiving what you want from life.

 - You want to create a new habit that you want to stick to.

 - You want to have more freedom in your life.

 - Contrary to all beliefs, a daily routine does not limit or bind you.
 I think it actually gives more freedom.

-I think freedom is when our heart is happy, free and when we get to choose what we want to do meaningfully, and not in doing what ever comes our way without a thought.
+I think freedom is when our heart is happy, and free and when we get to choose what we want to do meaningfully, and not in doing whatever comes our way without a thought.